-- Nine learners left The Rise Sixth Form to transition to a variety of destinations, including employment, a supported internship at GSK, an apprenticeship and university (SOAS, Ravensbourne and Brunel). - The demand for places at The Rise School continued to be strong, with 248 applications received. - The fourth cohort of Year 11 pupils achieved exceptional KS4 outcomes. - We are deep into planning our new school in Chessington, to be called Spring School.
-It is due to open in September 2023.
-A Head Designate was appointed and started in the role in September 2022.
+- Fourteen learners left the Rise Sixth Form to transition to a variety of destinations, including employment, a supported internship, colleges and 8 students secured places at a range of universities including Brunel, Kingston, Portsmouth and West London). - The demand for places at The Rise School continued to be strong, with 243 applications received. - The sixth cohort of Year 11 pupils achieved exceptional KS4 outcomes. - Spring School opened in September 2023 in a temporary site in Norbiton.
+This was as a result of the DFE procured building company going into administration.
+The intention is that the permanent site will be ready for September 2024.